rh20624/KilluaKukuroo.github.io/index.md

 <div style="background-color: #f0f8ff; border-left: 5px solid #1e90ff; padding: 10px 15px; margin: 20px 0; font-size: 20px; line-height: 1.6;">
   <span style="font-size: 20px; margin-right: 8px;">📢</span>
   <span style="color: #1e90ff;">
-    I am currently looking for self-motivated PhD/MPhil/Visiting students and RAs, starting from Fall 2026 at HKUST(GZ).
+    Looking for self-motivated PhD/MPhil/Visiting students and RAs, starting from Fall 2026 at HKUST(GZ).
 Both remote and in-person Research Interns are welcome.
     <br>
-    If you are interested, please feel free to contact me at <u>zhiqinghong@hkust-gz.edu.cn</u>, with CV and a few sentences highlighting anything you believe would strengthen your application!
+    Contact me at <u>zhiqinghong@hkust-gz.edu.cn</u>, with your CV!
     <br>
-    Please note that while I carefully read all inquiry emails, due to the large volume, I may not be able to respond to each one individually.
+    While I carefully read all inquiry emails, due to the large volume, I may not be able to respond to each one individually.
 Thank you for your understanding.
   </span>
 </div>